cajthamlmatej/master-thesis/docs/docs/extending/plugins/editor/panel.md

 ## Communication with plugin

 The panel can communicate with the plugin using the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
-The pllugin can use [sendPanelMessage](./api#sendpanelmessage) to send a message to the panel.
+The plugin can use [sendPanelMessage](./api#sendpanelmessage) to send a message to the panel.

 The following example shows how to send a message to the plugin from the panel: